adamnew123456/SmallWM/README.markdown

 The Makefile contains everything you need to build and test SmallWM.

 Namely, it has the following interesting targets:
-- `make smallwm` builds a debug version useful for testing
+ - `make smallwm-debug` compiles a version with symbols useful for debugging
-- `mall smallwm-release` builds an optimized version useful for running
+ - `make smallwm-release` compiles an optimized version useful for daily use
-- `make xephyr-test` runs SmallWM via GDB inside a virtual X11 server so that you can test SmallWM without having to logout.

 Configuration
 =============
-The terminal that SmallWM uses can be configured.
-Open up ~/.config/smallwm, and put something like the following in:
+With the rewrite in place, a few things about SmallWM can now be configured:

     [smallwm]
     shell=your-preferred-terminal

-The path to the terminal can be elided as long as it is on your $PATH.
-SmallWM will use this terminal when launching or opening up new terminals with `Super-LClick`.
+    desktops=42
+    icon_width=75
+    icon_height=20

+These are, respectively:

+ - The shell launched by `Super+LClick` (default: xterm)
+ - The number of desktops (default: 5)
+ - The width in pixels of icons (default: 75)
+ - The height in pixels of icons (default: 20)

 Bugs/Todo
 =========